Edward Scissorhands (dance): Plot

-Productions
+Production history

-The British New Adventures dance company raised $2 million that was augmented by $780,000 from the Arts Council England to stage the original production at London's Sadler's Wells Theatre, which opened in November 2005 and closed on February 5, 2006.
+The British New Adventures dance company raised $2 million that was augmented by $780,000 from the Arts Council England to stage the original production at London's Sadler's Wells Theatre, (following a run at the Theatre Royal, Plymouth) which opened on 30 November 2005 and closed on February 5, 2006.
 Eventually, the show was staged in Asia, the United States, Australia and Europe with New Adventures.
 The dance adaptation featured 30 members of the company.
 Martin McCallum and Marc Platt were the lead producers.

 Sam Archer and Richard Winsor alternated in the main role, wearing a heavily elasticized costume with fiberglass blades and a thick leather forearm brace.
 They also starred in the following tour, with Archer staying on through the U.S. tour.
 Regular Bourne collaborators Scott Ambler and Etta Murfitt were associate directors and co-stars.
 Set and costume design were both by Lez Brotherston in a style described as a sort of Desperate Housewives suburbia of mild-mannered characters.
-His 1950's suburbia sets were inspired by Peggy Sue Got Married and Back to the Future.
+His 1950s suburbia sets were inspired by Peggy Sue Got Married and Back to the Future.
 Howard Harrison designed lights and Paul Groothuis was sound designer.

 Following its 11-week London run, it had a United Kingdom tour that lasted for 14 weeks and that was followed by performances in Japan, Korea and the United States, where it ran until Spring 2007.
 In November and December 2006, it played in San Francisco at the Orpheum Theatre, where it made its American debut with previews on November 11 and 12 and a November 14 opening.
 In February 2007, it played at the Kennedy Center in Washington, D.C.
 It spent part of April and May at the 5th Avenue Theatre in Seattle.
 The New York run was held at the Brooklyn Academy of Music.
 Other venues on the United States tour included Ahmanson Theatre in Los Angeles, Belk Theatre in Charlotte, North Carolina, Benedum Center in Pittsburgh, Pennsylvania, Kimmel Center in Philadelphia, Pennsylvania and Fox Theatre in St. Louis, Missouri.
 By the time it played in Brooklyn, it had visited a dozen North American cities.